 - a brittle or thickened nail

 You may use other antifungal treatments, such as antifungal nail lacquer or topical solutions.
-These treatments are brushed onto the nail in the same way that one would apply nail polish.
+These treatments are brushed onto the nail in the same way that you would apply nail polish.
 Depending on the type of fungus causing the infection, as well as the extent of the infection, you may have to use these medications for several months.
 Topical solutions are not generally effective in curing toenail fungal infections.

 - using antifungal sprays or powders regularly